DEusername/Personal-Website/README.md

 ## Directory Guide

 ### website Entails:
-The components directory houses reusable components of the react project, as well as the unit testing suites designed to test those reusable components.
+The website directory houses the code and dependencies for the various portions of the react project.

 [website](./website)